 Jake and Eli are finally old enough to really understand The Goonies, and this Venetian-style sea port was a great place to descend into the world of pirate ships.
 Jake’s favorite character was the responsible older brother, while Eli thought Chunk was funny and kept quoting the line about marijuana, cocaine and “always separating the drugs.”
 Seriously, how does he pick up on those things?

 In the meantime, Jake can’t stop watching Navy Seal Training videos.
-There is something equally abnormal about this one!

 Along with its local flavor, Piran is a tourist town which means restaurants at night are full unless you have a reservation.
 Our favorite was the fish platter from Fritolin Pri Cantini, enough to feed four.
 Mike was so hungry one night he ordered us two!